danpepe/synonymous_discovery/README.md

 # synonymous_discovery
-Several approaches for the discovery of significal cluster of synonymous mutations alone or in combination with missense mutations.
+Several approaches for the discovery of significant clusters of synonymous mutations alone or in combination with missense mutations.